md-jakir/microservice-architecture/README.md

 # Eureka Service
 Accroding to design, eureka is a service discovery module and don't need to register itself but all back-end module or services should be registered with this eureka.
 # Gateway Service
-Gateway service should be register with eureka which is responsible to establish communicaiton between fornted and backend.
-Gateway holds respective api pattern information and route information means incoming api request should match with api pattern and forward that request to back-end after getting details about the respective service from eureka and gateway also acts as load balancer.
+Gateway service should be register with eureka which is responsible to establish communicaiton between front-end and back-end.
+Gateway holds respective api pattern information and routes request means incoming api request should match with api pattern and forward that request to back-end after getting details about the respective service from eureka and gateway also acts as load balancer.
 # Spring Config service
 Config service also should register with eureka and it holds a git repo where has centralize YAML content.
 These YAML files are configured with DB information, gateway information and eureka instance information and others authentication iformation.
 Every back-end has a bootstrap YAML file is for conecting to config server to load the respective YAML details.